Professional Development Workshop for Teachers

 Join fellow teachers for a day of professional learning at the Rubin.

-Learn how to incorporate the Museum’s vibrant collection into your curriculum.
+Learn how to incorporate the vibrant collection of the Rubin into your curriculum.
 Reflect on ways to create a compassion-centered school environment, and discover how to bring mindfulness practices into your classroom.

-This event is primarily geared toward middle and high school teachers and will feature:
+This event is open to 3rd-12th grade teachers and will feature:

 - A Social, Emotional, and Ethical (SEE) LearningÂ® presentation led by a certified SEE LearningÂ® facilitator

-- Customized tours of the Mandala Lab and Gateway to Himalayan Art
+- Customized tours of the Mandala Lab for teachers of different grade levels

 - An experiential art workshop integrating SEE LearningÂ® components